Frequently Asked Questions

 Why is LAIM needed in Latin America?

+The best roulette and poker on our site tragamonedas mas nuevas.
+Go to and get big bonuses!
 There are millions of people living in native Indian communities in Latin America who do not know Christ, and who will never be reached through conventional mission strategies.
 LAIM provides these indigenous communities with consulting on unique strategies in urban outreach and assists in developing projects based on their specific need.

 Will you please describe the current conditions in Latin America which have necessitated the formation of LAIM?